 If you regularly use sex toys to get yourself off or during partnered sex to enhance your pleasure, lubricant can be a great addition and tool to make everything even better.
 The best lubricant for you is determined by the material of your sex toy.
 Some lube isn’t good for specific materials

 Jelly, Cyberskin, rubber, and most silicone toys should never be used with a silicone-based lube.
-The combination of the two can cause damage to your dildo, cock ring, stroker, and any other toy — ruining it so you can’t use it again.
+The combination of the two can cause damage to your dildo, penis ring, stroker, and any other toy — ruining it so you can’t use it again.
 Silicone lubes are great with hard plastic and other non-porous materials like metal, stone, and glass.
 In general, water-based lube is perfect for any kind sex toy.
 Try Jack and Jill Water-Based Personal Lubricant and know that it’s safe to use no matter what toy you pull out.

 Frequency of Use

 How often you might need lube will determine how much of it you need to buy.
 Nothing is worse than getting hot and heavy and then discovering you don’t have enough lubricant for the sexy thing you’re about to do.
 You might be able to make do with a DIY lube but it doesn’t always work and it’s not always safe.
 It’s much better to keep a big tube or bottle of lube around like the eight ounce bottle of Jack and Jill Water-Based Personal Lubricant.